When Access Disappears

 The coffee was always too weak.
 She drank it anyway, leaning against the counter while I cooked, hands around the same chipped mug.
 Once, she hummed—barely.
 I didn’t say anything, but I heard it.

-By the third morning, the light shifted—low and warm through the windows, like it hadn’t forgotten us.
+By the third morning, the light shifted.
 She sat on the porch, knees drawn up, blanket around her shoulders.
 I joined her.
 We didn’t speak.

 After a while, I reached into my shirt.
-The chain slipped free, the ring settling in my palm—the sapphire between two emeralds still catching light.
-I’d carried it every day.
-Not as a hope.
-Not exactly.
-Just something I couldn’t put down.
+The chain slipped free, the ring settling in my palm—the sapphire between two emeralds still catching the light.
+I had carried it every day.
+Not as hope, but as something I couldn’t bring myself to put down.

 “I saw it after the tests.”
 She stared at it like it was something she hadn’t let herself miss.
 She didn’t reach for it right away.